How to Choose a Wedding Photographer in Omaha, NE

 Wedding photography broadly falls into a few camps:

-• Hybrid: Most modern photographers — including us at Silent Scene Studios — combine documentary candids with intentional editorial portraits, giving you the best of all worlds.
+- Hybrid: Most modern photographers, including us at Silent Scene Studios, combine documentary candids with intentional editorial portraits.

 Step 2: Review Full Wedding Galleries

 Any photographer can cherry-pick 30 hero shots for their portfolio website.
-What you want to see is a full gallery — every image from a real wedding, start to finish.
+What you want to see is a full gallery: every image from one real wedding, start to finish.
 Does the quality hold up across 400+ images, or only in golden hour light?
 How do the reception photos look?
 The family formals?
 The details?
 Ask prospective photographers for a full gallery before booking.

 Step 3: Know the Questions to Ask